 Last week I wrote about the topic of loneliness and how difficult it can be.
 I was uncomfortable sending this out because it’s easier to keep things private.
-I felt the need to share it, not because I'm suicidal (I would never take my own life), but in case someone needed to hear that they're alone.
+I felt the need to share it, not because I'm suicidal (I would never take my own life), but in case someone needed to hear that they're not alone.
 I believe that women mask their emotions with being 'busy' and it's not helpful to our health.
 When I heard back from over 50 women sharing their current struggles within hours of sending out my email, I was blown away.
 I am grateful that so many of you felt safe enough to open up and share with me what you’re going through.
 People sent messages that deeply moved and connected me to so many thoughtful women.
 I was even sent this amazing quote “The best way to find yourself is to lose yourself in the service of others.” -Mahatma Gandhi- and that really fits with today's message.

 So you know how I decided to push that original email back a week?
 And what I wrote last week, I was going to send you this week?
 Well, it’s being pushed back one more week.
 In the messages sent about women struggling with their loneliness and other things, there was a reoccurring theme, and clearly, we need to talk about this.

 People say “BE STRONG!
 YOU’RE STRONG!
 YOU GOT THIS!” in the moments we don’t want to be nor should we have to be.